Construction Industry Statistics 2026: Costs, Housing, Materials & Trends

 46.8

-Source: CPWR Center for Construction Research, 2025
+Source: CPWR Center for Construction Research and Training, Data Report, 2025

 4,764

-Source: Bureau of Labor Statistics, Census of Fatal Occupational Injuries 2024
+Source: Bureau of Labor Statistics, Census of Fatal Occupational Injuries, 2024

 1 in 5

-workplace fatalities occur in the construction industry
+workplace fatalities in the US occur in the construction industry

 36%

-Source: OSHA Fatal Four Statistics, 2025
+Source: OSHA, Fatal Four Analysis, 2025

 $187B